-Rachel Kay Barclay is an award-winning playwright and writer, and she is a co-founder of Three Bright Lights Productions, a women-led production company committed to giving women in the film and television industry a platform and voice.
+Rachel Kay Barclay is an award-winning playwright, writer, actor, and producer.
+She is a co-founder of Three Bright Lights Productions, a women-led production company committed to giving women in the film and television industry a platform and voice.

 She created, wrote, produced, and stars in the comedic series Human Telegraphs, which follows three women as they launch an in-person message delivery business in NYC, getting tangled in awkward message exchanges while delivering good and bad news to New Yorkers' front doors, office spaces, and every public and personal space in-between.